trondreitan/layeranalyzer/README.md

 Originally, this was used for modelling phenotypic evolution towards a optima that itself could be a stochastic process depending responding to layers below it (climate or primary optimum).
 However, the method have be used for other applications as well.

+Note that there has been some compilation issues lately on Mac and Linux, due to a change in the Lapack library (which layeranalyzer uses for linear algebra).
+For Linux, there is a version out that seems to be working, try install.packages("https://github.com/trondreitan/layeranalyzer/raw/master/bleeding_edge/layeranalyzer_0.1.2.tar.gz",type="source",verbose=T) .
+This solution does however not work for Mac.
+On Windows, the normal version (see below) still works.
+In autumn 2023, I'll work on a new version where I put all the linear algebra operations I need inside the code, so I do not have to rely on Lapack, which turned out to be less stable than I had anticipated.

 Code: